renlulu/ParseProject/Yoda/project.md

 ---
+name: Yoda
-name: Yodadescription: Decentralizing E-commerce.
+description: Decentralizing E-commerce.
 The store with all of your favourite ZRC-2 token branded merch.
 logo:
 categories: App, dApp
 status: Live